-The dynamics of the effects, both on Twitter and in congress (pre-peace process), tend to be relatively consistent.
-The study shows a sharp spike of support (for the incumbent party in congress pre-peace process, and for both the incumbent and right-wing tweets on Twitter) in the days just after the events, which dissipated quickly thereafter and returned to the pre-event levels in less than two weeks.
-Salience of the events is an important mechanism through which these effects arise.
-If legislators and the public do not learn about these events, we would not expect to see reactions.
-The Global Terrorism Database is comprised of events which were covered in the media in the days soon after the events, and therefore capture this important dimension of the attacks.
+weeks.35 Salience of the events is an important mechanism through which these effects arose.
+If legislators and the public had not learnt about these events, we would not expect to see reactions.
+The GTD comprises events which were covered in the media in the days soon after the events, and therefore, capture this important dimension of the attacks.
 I examine here whether the dynamics of public attention are also consistent with the effects observed.

-I first use data from Google Trends to examine public reactions by using volume of Google searches (measured from o-100) for "FARC Attack" ("Ataque FARC") as an outcome.
-In addition, I also use the Twitter dataset to see whether legislators mentioned these events in their tweets.
+I first use data from Google Trends to examine public reactions by using volume of Google searches (measured from o to 100) for "FARC Attack" ("Ataque FARC") as an outcome.36 In addition, I use the Twitter dataset to see whether legislators mentioned these events in their tweets.
 The results are shown in figure 7.
-The patterns observed in these analyses are similar to those of the event-study exercises above, suggesting that the attention that these events captured also tended to be short-lived.
+The patterns observed here are similar to those observed in the event-study exercises above, suggesting that the attention captured by these events also tended to be short-lived.
 In addition, I observe no pre-event changes in attention, suggesting that the attacks were indeed unanticipated by legislators and the public.

 The dynamics of attention appear also consistent with those of terrorist attacks in other contexts.
-Figure 8 shows Google search volume for three major terrorist events (London 2005, Paris 2015 and Orlando 2016) and one FARC attack in Colombia (Cauca 2015), for comparison.
-The dynamics of public interest for these events are consistent with the effects I document: a sharp spike which quickly dissipates and lasts in total less than two weeks.
-These dynamics are also consistent with those found by studies in other settings (Willer, 2004; Clark, Doyle and Stancanelli, 2020; Krakowski, Morales and Sandu, 2020).
+Figure 8 shows Google search volume for three major terrorist events (London in 2005, Paris in 2015, and Orlando in 2016) and one FARC attack in Colombia (Cauca in 2015), for comparison.
+The dynamics of public interest in these events are consistent with the effects I document: a sharp spike which quickly dissipated and lasted less than two weeks.
+These dynamics are also consistent with those found by studies in other settings (Willer, 2004; Clark, Doyle and Stancanelli, 2020; Krakowski, Morales and Sandu, 2020).37